-Cache Folder Location and Warning
+Cache Folder Location and Warnings

-This is the default (and automatically created) location of a local cache is on the client, in the users' home directory:
+This is the default (and automatically created) location of a local cache is on the client, in a hidden folder in the users' home directory:

 - ~/AESYNC (macOS) - %USERDIR%\AESYNC(Windows)

 Note: This is a folder on each local workstation.
 This is not one folder for all workstations.